surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

 establish complex installations with dynamic account provisioning in multi-OP and multi-VO contexts.

-The tools share a few common design criteria:
+The tools share these common design criteria:
 - None of the ssh-client or ssh-server components will be modified
+- Do not store state whenever possible
+    - Single exception: federated-user -> local-user mapping is stored in `passwd`
+- Small components that work individually (one tool for one job)
 -

 For demonstrating the current state of the approach, all tools have been